 Lindex activities for WaterAid

-Today we support WaterAid through continuous round up activities where our customers are given the opportunity to round up their purchases in favour of WaterAid.
-We also have a special baby collection where 10 percent of the sales go to WaterAid.
-The collection consists of three baby sets with bodysuit, pants and hat in organic cotton.
-The baby sets are available in sizes 50-68 and are sold in all Lindex stores and on www.lindex.com.
+We support WaterAid through continuous round up activities where our customers are given the opportunity to round up their purchases in favour of WaterAid.
+We also have a special baby collection where 10 percent of the sales goes to WaterAid.
+The collection consists of baby sets with bodysuit and pants in organic cotton.
+The baby sets are available in sizes 50-68 and are sold in all Lindex stores and on lindex.com.